jeffreybergier/Previous-Fork/readme.previous.txt

 Previous v3.9 (unreleased):
   > Adds support for RPC broadcasts to the internal NFS servers.
+  > Adds support for using read-only file systems as NFS shared directory.
   > Improves behaviour of READDIR for file names that are too long.
   > Fixes bug that could cause a crash when calling READDIR procedure.